 In 2011 my fabulous Nan passed away suddenly, and when we were clearing her home, discovered she had more gorgeous vintage furniture and crockery in cupboards than we knew what to do with.
 I decided to take the majority back to our then flat in SE London, and after the hecticness of having two babies within 15 months, finally got my act together in 2014 and opened my Etsy shop, called ‘What Would Irene Do?’ in homage to Nan.

-Since then, I’ve really enjoyed having this hobby of mine that also earns me some pocket money, and intend to carry it on for the foreseeable future.
-It’s been a hugely enjoyable learning experience, and has also given me some surprises- at least half my customers are from America and overseas, something I wasn’t expecting, and there’s been a fair bit of trial and error when it comes to finding a decent courier!
+I really enjoyed having this hobby of mine that also earned me some pocket money, and carried it on for a good few years until other work took up more of my time.
+It was a hugely enjoyable learning experience, and also gave me some surprises- at least half my customers were from America and overseas, something I wasn’t expecting, and there was a fair bit of trial and error when it came to finding a decent courier!

-Some of my favourite finds for our home include a vintage Babycham deer ornament for £3, a retro living room/bedroom clock on our mantelpiece, our kitchen dresser for £50 (which I’m about to paint) and a vintage Vogue mirror that sits in the fireplace in our living room for £15 and that I’ve had specially re-framed.
+Some of my favourite finds for our home include a vintage Babycham deer ornament for £3, a retro living room/bedroom clock on our mantelpiece, a kitchen dresser for £50 and a vintage Vogue mirror that sat in the fireplace in our living room for £15 and that I’ve had specially re-framed.

 I just LOVE finding beautiful items on the cheap, it’s so addictive!